alfie-ns/VidBriefs-API/api-todo.md

 - [X] test registration
 - [X] test login
 - [X] Implement user tokens into authorisation for requests
-- [ ] Re-incorpoate TED-talks folder into ted_talks django app
+- [X] Re-incorpoate TED-talks folder into ted_talks django app
 - [ ] Make folders to house ALL bashscirpts
-- [ ] Finish off recommendations.py (also work for YouTube and any other source)
+- [ ] Finish off recommendations.py (also work on YouTube and any other source)
 - [ ] Uni lecture note maker django app
 - [ ] Test recommendations API on IOS APP